 Our Canadian sales have been most affected because of the more cautious way Canadians and their governments have approached the pandemic.
 Canadian sales to date are down more than 50% from the previous year as our customers are having a difficult time adapting to this COVID environment, including the cost and time cost of moving projects forward.
-Further to the in-year delays, approximately 45% of total Canadian contracted or verbally awarded sales have been pushed into next year.
+Further to the in-year delays, approximately 45% of total Canadian Backlog (contracts and contracts in process) have been pushed into next year.
 In the U.S. only 15% of the same total has been pushed into 2021, again reflecting the different government approaches to the pandemic.